 Trellis Supportive Care Foundation Leadership Council (formerly Hospice), Founding Member and Past Chair

-Winston-Salem Arts Council, Campaign Cabinet Member
+Winston-Salem Arts Council, Former Campaign Cabinet Member

 Winston-Salem Chamber of Commerce, Government Affairs Council, Former Member

-Winston-Salem Volunteer Council, Kilpatrick, Chair
+Winston-Salem Volunteer Council, Kilpatrick Townsend, Chair

 Disclaimer